Fresh thinking for the creative, cultural and community sectors

 I have spent many years working in university-level arts and creative industry degree programmes teaching and supervising students from their first year through to PhD, as well as working with artists as they create new work, and managing academics for over 30 years using leadership coaching approaches.

-Now, having learned about the specific executive functioning differences facing people with ADHD, I realised that standard coaching-approaches to teaching and supervision didn't work well for neurodiverse students or academics.
+Now, having learned about the specific executive functioning differences facing people with ADHD, I realised why standard coaching approaches to teaching and supervision didn't work well for neurodiverse students or academics.
 Studying at university or undertaking academic research means finding the motivation to read dense texts, write essays, receive critical feedback and rewrite papers you thought you had done with.
 It means identifying research questions and then committing to just one.
 It means being able to plan complex projects without an established framework.
 And it means estimating how long a task with take and setting deadlines.

 ADHD and Creativity